-Because of this, this article is going to concentrate on the various types of pelleted fertilizer spreaders.
+Because of this, we will concentrate on the various types of pelleted fertilizer spreaders.
 We prefer broadcast spreaders because they are faster, but drop spreaders, which leave the fertilizer between the wheels, are more precise around flower beds.

 The best fertilizer spreaders have advanced features, like adjustable spread width, to provide complete control of the spread of your product, and are often useful for other seasonal applications.

-These spreaders are very simple in design and use a hopper to hold the fertilizer and some sort of distribution opening that depends on gravity to feed the pellets through.
+These spreaders are very simple in design and use a hopper to hold the fertilizer and some distribution opening that depends on gravity to feed the pellets through.
 Many use a rotary plate that can be turned manually or by gears attached to wheeled axles to help broadcast your pellets in a wide radius.
-Most also use some sort of dial control to help you control the amount of fertilizer being spread at any given time.
+Most also use dial control to help you control the amount of fertilizer being spread at any given time.

 Types of Fertilizer Spreaders

-Although all spreaders are similar in nature, they do come in a variety of designs to meet the specific needs of your lawn.
+Although all spreaders are similar, they come in different designs to meet the specific needs of your lawn.
 While you’ll want a broadcast spreader for spreading fertilizer, a drop spreader might be the better choice for other applications.
 Spreaders can be handheld, pushed, or even pulled behind ATV vehicles or tractors.

 How to Choose the Best Fertilizer Spreader